gregfoletta/Articles/content/post/2022-01-24-poor-persons-wind-tunnel/index.markdown

 # Transforming the Data

 The data is downloaded in TCX (Training Center XML) format.
-While good for us that it's in a standard structured format, it's not quite in the rectangular tidy data structure that we need for our analysis, so the first step is to extract and transform it.
-The XML is structured as a single *activity* with one or more *laps*.
-Each *lap* has *trackpoints* which contain a timestamp and the data collected (speed, power, heartrate, etc).
+While good for us that it's in a standard structured format, it's not quite in the rectangular, tidy data that we need for our analysis.
+The first step is therefore to extract and transform it.
+The XML is is made up of a a single *activity* with multiple *laps*.
+Each *lap* has *trackpoints* which contain a timestamp and the data collected (velocity, power, heartrate, etc).
 A trackpoint is taken every one second.

-The full file is available [here](cycle_data.tcx), but this is a high-level overview of the structure:
+You can look at the full file [here](cycle_data.tcx), but below is a high level overview of the structure:

 ```xml
 <TrainingCenterDatabase>